 Thumbnail of the PDF version of Finding Resources in Your Community

-Download a PDF(219 KB) of this publication or order a free print copy.
+Download a PDF(219 KB) of this publication.

-This fact sheet is made possible by Bristol Myers Squibb.
+This fact sheet is supported by the Anna Fuller Fund, Bristol Myers Squibb and a grant from Genentech.

 The information presented in this publication is provided for your general information only.
 It is not intended as medical advice and should not be relied upon as a substitute for consultations with qualified health professionals who are aware of your specific situation.
 We encourage you to take information and questions back to your individual health care provider as a way of creating a dialogue and partnership about your cancer and your treatment.